IngeborgArdoe/training/discovery/analysis_part4.md

 6. **Data binding**: Add "Borough PU" or "DO" as data source, and choose the field that corresponds with your **GeoJSON-field**.
 This field is called “BoroCode”.

-7. Add a **Value**, and use the same data source as you used in your data binding.
-Set BoroCode as your field. image: mapboroughbinding

-8. Save and preview.
+7. Save and preview.
 You should now be able the see the boroughs in your map.

 **Adding the GeoJSON for community districts**